CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

 <a name="activatesubscription"></a>
 # **ActivateSubscription**
-> InlineResponse2009 ActivateSubscription (string id, Object activateSubscriptionRequest = null)
+> InlineResponse2009 ActivateSubscription (string id)

 Activate a Subscription